Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - If governance is a meta-function of an organisation for determining processes and framework, then we should examine the meta-process by which selection itself is made.
 - For this a scientific method is desirable, however due to the level of abstraction and our very broad requirements (capable of including 'other ways of knowing' and indigenous) we should opt for second-order methodologies capable of integrating the variety of values and perspectives.
-	- This document is an instance of fundemental triplication (why, how, what); a general law which states that any domain can be described necessarily and sufficiently in three terms of distinct interrelated qualities.
-In the realms of governence I consider the three terms to be democracy, meritocracy and consensus.
+	- This document is an instance of such a method called fundemental triplication (why, how, what); a general law which states that any domain can be described necessarily and sufficiently in three terms of distinct but interrelated qualities.
+In the realms of governence I consider the three terms to be democracy, meritocracy and consensus (these can be further triplicated).
--

 - Extitutionally
 - Trust